 Thanks to generous donations from UM alumni and supporters, the LSA Internship Scholarship can help make these life-changing internship opportunities a reality for all students, regardless of their circumstances.
-In 2019, we awarded more than $1 million to LSA students participating in internships.
+We've previously awarded more than $1 million to LSA students participating in internships.
 Read on to learn more about the LSA Internship Scholarship, including new eligibility criteria for this year's virtual internships.

 What does the scholarship cover?